Bills' investigation of Araiza didn't include alleged victim - WHIZ News

 BUFFALO, N.Y.
 (AP) — The attorney for a California teenager who has accused a Buffalo Bills rookie and two of his former college teammates of gang rape last fall said Friday the NFL team has not contacted him for details despite saying it had conducted a “thorough investigation.”

 The Bills selected Matt Araiza out of San Diego State in the sixth round of the NFL draft in April, and named him their starting punter this week.
 A person familiar with the case told the AP the Bills were not aware of the allegations against Araiza in April.
-The person spoke on condition of anonymity because the team is not commenting publicly about the allegations.
+The person spoke on condition of anonymity because the team had not commented publicly about the allegations.

 Executives from two different teams told the AP they became aware of Araiza’s involvement in an incident during the draft process, but neither person knew the extent of the allegations.